 MTH-332.Certain topics will be selected for more intensive study.
 Prerequisite: MTH-332.

 MTH-436.
-Topology (Spring).Topological spaces, connectedness, compactness, continuous mappings and homeomorphisms.
+Topology (Winter).Topological spaces, connectedness, compactness, continuous mappings and homeomorphisms.
 Prerequisite: One

 3-space.
 Topics include arc length, curvature, torsion, the Frenet trihedron, the first and second fundamental forms, normal curvature, and Gaussian curvature.
-Prerequisite: MTH-117and MTH-340,or permission of the instructor.
+Prerequisite: MTH-117and MTH-340,or permission from the chair.

 MTH-480.
-Foundations of Mathematics (Same as Philosophy 480) (Not offered 2012–13).Propositional and predicate logic, Gödel completeness theorem, introduction to recursion theory.
+Foundations of Mathematics (Not offered 2014–15) (Same as Philosophy 480).Propositional and predicate logic, Gödel completeness theorem, introduction to recursion theory.
 Prerequisite:

 Independent Studies and Thesis